Nubian Sandstone Aquifer System

 The transport of pipe segments for the Great Man-Made River (GMMR) in the Sahara desert, Libya, during the 1980s.
 A network of pipes that supplies water from the Nubian Sandstone Aquifer System, a fossil aquifer in the Sahara desert of Libya, the GMMR is the world's largest irrigation project.

 The Nubian Sandstone Aquifer System (NSAS) is the world's largest known fossil water aquifer system.
 It is located underground in the eastern end of the Sahara desert and spans the political boundaries of four countries in northeastern Africa.

-NSAS covers a land area spanning just over two million km^{2}, including northwestern Sudan, northeastern Chad, southeastern Libya, and most of Egypt.
-Containing an estimated 150,000 km^{3} of groundwater, the significance of the NSAS as a potential water resource for future development programs in these countries is large.
+The NSAS covers a land area spanning just over two million km^{2}, including northwestern Sudan, northeastern Chad, southeastern Libya, and most of Egypt.
+Containing an estimated 150,000 km^{3} of groundwater, the significance of the NSAS as a potential water resource for future development programs in these countries is immense.
 The Great Man-Made River (GMMR) project in Libya makes use of the system, extracting substantial amounts of water from this aquifer, removing an estimated 2.4 km^{3} of fresh water for consumption and agriculture per year.